top of page

 Eligibility

-This program serves adults who have a primary diagnosis of substance use disorder.
+This program serves adults who have a principal diagnosis of substance use disorder.

 Admission Requirements